 Correna Dcaccia Counsellor and Trauma therapist

-Deciding whether and how counselling may be helpful can be a difficult first step for some people.
+Deciding whether and how counselling may be helpful can be a difficult first step.
 I can help with this in an initial brief telephone conversation or through email contact.
-If I am not able to respond immediately, I will usually be able to contact you within 24 hours (Monday to Friday).
-On the basis of this contact, we can then arrange a time for a first session, followed by weekly sessions as appropriate and mutually convenient.
+If I am not able to respond immediately, I will usually contact you within 24 hours (Monday to Friday).
+We can then arrange a time for a first session, followed by weekly sessions if appropriate.

-Currently I am working mainly via video conferencing (using Zoom) or telephone therapy if appropriate.
-I have limited availability to see clients in person in central York, for a higher fee to cover my costs.
+Currently I am working face to face in person and online through video conferencing (Zoom) or telephone therapy if appropriate.
+I have started to see people in central York including some evening appointments.

-The room I use in the centre of York is accessible by public transport or car with public car parks within 5 minutes walk.
-My room provides a supportive and safe place for you to explore difficulties, develop insights and manage change.
+The room I use in the centre of York is accessible by public transport or car, with public car parks within 5 minutes walk.
+My room provides a supportive and safe place for us to explore difficulties together, develop insights and consider change.
 It is discretely located within a professional wellbeing centre.
-Alternatively, I can provide therapy sessions by telephone or through video conferencing via Zoom.

 Being open and adaptable is at the centre of my therapy approach and working together with you I use methods that best suit your needs and preferences.
-My approach is integrative, so I use a mix of counselling and therapy methods and skills as follows:
+My approach is integrative, and I can use various counselling and therapy methods and skills including:

-• Eye Movement Desensitisation and Reprocessing (EMDR) is a most effective approach for people who are distressed by traumatic experiences, post traumatic stress disorder (PTSD) and phobias.
-It can also be used for any upsetting and intrusive memories whether from childhood or more recently.
+• Eye Movement Desensitisation and Reprocessing (EMDR) - a recommended approach for people who are distressed by trauma experiences, post traumatic stress disorder (PTSD) and phobias.
+It can also be used for any upsetting and intrusive memories; whether from childhood or more recent events.

 • Psychodynamic and Person-Centred Counselling, Transactional Analysis (TA), Mindfulness and Cognitive Behavioural Therapy (CBT) can all help with a wide variety of difficulties.

-• As a trained Mindfulness practitioner, I also integrate aspects of mindfulness into therapy sessions or I can offer individual guidance through a mindfulness-based programme if preferred.
+• As a trained Mindfulness practitioner, I integrate aspects of mindfulness into therapy sessions or I can offer individual support through a mindfulness-based programme if preferred.